How to help your supply teachers to be even better

 Screenshot of a School's Handbook for Supply Teachers

-You can download and edit this example for your school here.
+You can download and edit this example for your school.

 2. If you have an electronic sign in system, can you streamline it?

 Some sign in systems are unduly lengthy.
 Are there bits that are there because we’ve always done it that way?
-For example, why do you ask supply visitors to sign the screen?
+For example, why ask supply visitors to sign the screen?
 What do you do with that signature?
-If your sign in system photographs everyone who signs in, what does the signature add?
+If your system takes a photo of everyone who signs in, what does the signature add?

-Every moment we save getting supply staff safely in is time they can use to prepare for pupils.
-Therefore, do you really need:
+Every moment we save getting supply staff safely signed in can be used to prepare for pupils.
+Therefore, do you genuinely need:

 It’s not just the supply staff who benefit from a speedier sign in.
 It also means that your own staff aren’t caught up in a queue to sign in and that your office staff can get back to their other jobs more quickly.
 Every second counts.